 Maximum temperature of Coimbatore in summer is about 39°C and the minimum temperature is about 21°C. The winters of this district are very mild with the maximum temperature around 30°C.

 Topslip is about 37km from Pollachi.
 It is a picturesque spot in Anamalai Hills.
 It is an ideal picnic spot.
 Tourists of Topslip are taken around the sanctuary on elephant back or by van.

 Black Thunder Amusement Park

 Black Thunder Amusement Park is about 40km from Coimbatore on the Ooty Main Road.
 It is one of the important theme parks in Tamil Nadu.
 This park has lot of water sports and amusements.
 Its area is about 65 acres; Black thunder offers us thrilling and adventurous rides.
 It is about 41km from Covai District.

 Parambikulam is an Aliyar multipurpose project, it consists of a series of dams inter connected by tunnels and canals for harnessing water of the Parambikulam, Aliyar, Nirar, Sholiyar etc., lying at various elevations, for irrigation and power generation.
 It is located on the Anamalai range.

 Thiruppur is about 50km from Coimbatore.
 It is an important textile City in Tamil Nadu.
 Thiruppur is also famous for hosiery products.
 Thiruppur is also famous for Thiruppur Kumaran one of the valiant freedom fighter.
 One of the most popular places for textile and hosiery industry, it has now become the home of exporting products to other countries.

 Forest College Museum

-Forest College is about 3.5km north of the railway station of Coimbatore.
+Forest College Museum is about 3.5km north of the railway station of Coimbatore.
 It is one of the oldest of its kind in the country.
 The College museum is very worth to visit.
 This museum preserves the fossils of plants and animals.
 The museum also has dead specimen of plants and animals of rare variety.

 Khadi Gandhi Gallery